Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Cooking for yourself is possible in Cuba if you can access a kitchen.
 In most casas, you’ll only be able to rent a room (with your host preparing the meals).
 We had access to a kitchen once, for four days, when we rented an apartment, but we only cooked for ourselves twice.

 Fresh produce is available at local farmers’ markets (agropecuarias) and from street vendors (pregoneros), with the choice depending on what is in season.
 We bought tomatoes, capsicum, sweet potatoes, malanga (a type of taro), bananas, and ciruela (a kind of plum) – all for just a few hundred pesos.
-You’ll find other basics, such as rice, beans, eggs, and pasta, at small private shops (tiendas), often in the front room of the vendor’s house.
+You’ll find other basics (such as rice, beans, eggs and pasta) in small private shops (tiendas), often just the front room of the vendor’s house.
 All of them charge and accept only CUP.

 If you want something a little fancier (in Cuban vernacular), such as jam, canned vegetables, canned fish, pasta sauces or alcohol, you can find those in the special state-run stores that only accept MLC or EUR/USD.